 It, too, was obscured by clouds, but the crew was able to find a break in the cloud cover, and shortly after 11 a.m., "Fat Man" exploded over Nagasaki.

-The powerful blast destroyed much of the city, and at least 40,000 people were killed immediately.
+The powerful blast destroyed much of the city, and at least 40,000 people were killed immediately, according to the Bulletin of Atomic Scientists.
 The hilly terrain of Nagasaki — and the fact that the bomb was dropped almost 2 miles (3.2 km) from its intended target — prevented greater destruction.

-Nonetheless, by the end of 1945, about 80,000 people died from the bomb over Nagasaki.
+Nonetheless, by the end of 1945, about 80,000 people died from the bomb over Nagasaki, according to the Columbia K1 Project.
 About half of the city was reduced to rubble and ash by the blast and the subsequent fires.

 Effects of the blasts